Lifestyle Changes for Narcolepsy

 To get a good night’s sleep, you may also need to:1-3

-If you need to take stimulants in the afternoon, ask your doctor for a short-acting version so that it will have worn off by bedtime.
+If you need to take stimulants in the afternoon, your doctor might prescribe a short-acting version so it will have worn off by bedtime.
 It is also important to avoid heavy meals right before bedtime.
 This can make it harder to sleep.2,3

 Caffeine, alcohol, and smoking